michaeljfriedman/economy-simulator/README.md

 Initialization:

-- Each company is assigned an industry, a number of employees from a distribution, and a "network" of other companies they'll pay their non-payroll expenses to (chosen at random)
+- Each company is assigned an industry and a number of employees from a distribution
 - Each person is assigned income and an initial spending rate for the first month, both from a distribution
 - Both people and companies get a specified number of months' worth of money